-Name of the Director Nipun Verma (DIN: 02923423) Poonam Singh (DIN: 07099937) Age (Years) 35 63 Nationality Indian Indian Date of first Appointment on the Board 27.10.2010 28.09.2016 Shareholding in the Company NIL NIL Qualification B.Sc. in Business Studies from Lancaster University, U. K. BA (Hons) Brief resume and Expertise in specific functional area He has vast experience of Minerals and Metals and Plastics.
-He is serving to the Company on whole time basis since 27th October, 2010. wide experience in Management and administration of business.
-Terms & Conditions of re-appointment/ variation of Remuneration As mentioned in the resolution NIL Remuneration last drawn Directorships held in other Companies (excluding Directorship in private and companies under Section 8 of the Companies Act, 2013 - Chairman/Membership incommittees of the Board of Directors of other Listed Company in which he/she is a Director - Inter-se relationship with other directors/ Key Managerial Personnel NIL NIL No. of Board meetings attended during the year 5 5
+Name of the Director Nipun Verma (DIN: 02923423) Arvind Srivastava (DIN: 01957831) Poonam Singh (DIN: 07099937) Age (Years) 36 70 63 Nationality Indian Indian Indian Date of first Appointment on the Board 27.10.2010 24.09.2010 28.09.2016 Shareholding in the Company NIL 50,000 Equity Shares of face value of Rs.
+10 each (1.75%) NIL Qualification B.Sc. in Business Studies from Lancaster University, U. K. MBA in foreign trade BA (Hons) Brief resume and Expertise in specific functional area Mr. Nipun Verma has vast experience of Minerals and Metals and Plastics.
+He is serving to the Company on whole time basis since 27th October, 2010.
+Mr. Arvind Srivastava,holds a graduate degree of Law and MBA from Allahabad University.
+He has vast experience in foreign trade and has visited more than 85 countries on work related to the export promotion.
+Mrs. Poonam Singh has wide experience in Management and administration of business.
+Terms & Conditions of re- appointment/ variation of Remuneration As mentioned in the resolution As mentioned in the resolution As mentioned in the resolution Remuneration last drawn Directorships held in other Companies (excluding Directorship in private and companies under Section 8 of the Companies Act, 2013 4.00 Lie Chairman/Membership incommittees of the Board of Directors of other Listed Company in which he/she is a Director tympic Oil Indi stries Limited Inter-se relationship with other directors/ Key Managerial Personnel NIL NIL NIL No. of Board meetings attended during the year 5 5 5